jdbateman/VirtualTourist/README.md

 ![Activity indicator](/../screenshots/VirtualTourist_screenshot_async_download.png?raw=true "Activity indicator")

 Images are prefetched when the annotation is dropped.
 The images are downloaded on demand in a background queue.
 Images are cached in memory for fast retrieval later.
 Image data is stored locally on the filesystem and a reference is persisted in the core data store.
+The custom cell's image is set in a closure as soon as the image is downloaded (or retrieved from cache or local storage).